mckn-larp/house-rules/1-Players/README.md

 Let’s tell an unforgettable story — together.

 ## Code of Conduct

+> Our Code of Conduct is based on and fully supports the organization's code of conduct, available at [OWBN Code of Conduct](https://www.owbn.net/content/code-of-conduct).

 At **Knoxville: Marble City**, we are committed to fostering a **respectful, inclusive, and collaborative environment** for all players, staff, and guests.
 The strength of our chronicle lies in the shared passion we all bring to the World of Darkness — and in the way we treat one another both in and out of character.

 ## How We Treat Each Other